What is The Forest School?

 Learning Approach + Curriculum

-The Forest School approach is to guide and facilitate children as they learn through their play.
+The Forest School approach is to guide and facilitate children as they learn through their play and learning opportunities.
 Teachers use a student led, inquiry based approach when developing sessions which is described as an Emergent Curriculum.

 An Emergent Curriculum is a learning philosophy that is based on the democratic process and allowing individual needs, interests and passions to be fostered.
 Real-life, authentic and meaningful learning occurs naturally and teachable moments are captured.